eProsima/Fast-DDS-docs/README.md

 ## Installation Guide

 The following guide has been developed and tested in Ubuntu 20.04.
-It covers two mechanisms for build and testing the documentation (colcon and CMake), and one that just generates the HTML, which can be used to simulate the process followed in ReadTheDocs.
+It covers two mechanisms for building and testing the documentation (colcon and CMake), and one that just generates the HTML, which can be used to simulate the process followed in ReadTheDocs.
 Contributors are asked to not only generate the HTML, but to also build and test their changes locally following one of the two first methods.

 1. [Install common dependencies](#install-common-dependencies)